ankane/hypershield/README.md

 Set configuration in `config/initializers/hypershield.rb`.

-Specify the schema to use and columns to show and hide
+Specify the schema to use and tables/columns to show and hide

 ```ruby
 Hypershield.schemas = {